Knowledge and the Probation Service: Raising Standards for Trainees, Assessors and Practitioners

 - Further reading

-1. Training and knowledge in probation: A historical
+1. Training and knowledge in probation: A historical overview.

 Introduction; Emergence of probation; Training in the early years; The need for training gathers pace; The first Home Office Training Scheme; Casework in probation; The 1940s and beyond; The implications of empirical research; Towards the present; From generic to specialised training in the 1990s; Conclusion; Summary; Further reading.